Editor-in-Chief: Sanda-Maria Copotoiu

 Manuscripts should respect all the requirements outlined below.

-Acta Medica Marisiensis accepts for publication the following types of articles: original research, review, brief report, case presentation, case series, state of the art, letter to editor, editorial.
+Acta Marisiensis Seria Medica accepts for publication the following types of articles: original research, review, brief report, case presentation, case series, state of the art, letter to editor, editorial.

-The text of the manuscript should be typed double spaced in 12 point font using 2 cm wide margins all around.
+The text of the manuscript should be typed 1.5 spaced in 11 point Calibri font using 2 cm margins all around.
 Do not write with “Caps lock” on, not even for names and titles.
-For emphasys use only italics (no bold, no underline).
+For emphasys use only italics or bold (no underline).
 All pages should be numbered consecutively.
 As a guide for manuscript length, there should be no more than 1 figure or 1 table for every 500 words.

 If any tables, illustrations or photomicrographs have been published elsewhere, written consent for re-publication must be obtained by the author from the copyright holder and the author(s) of the original article.